akfau/LiteCOD/README.md

 ## Acknowledgements

 This work was conducted at the Department of Electrical Engineering and Computer Science, Florida Atlantic University.
-We thank the authors of SINet, PFNet, and related COD works for their publicly available code and benchmarks.

 ---